gabits17/Mindustry-Add-ons-SE-Project/SE202526/Milestone3/UserStory2/US2 Sequence Diagrams.md

 (both instances are static attributes in a class ``Vars``).
 From here, the tiles of the block (multiple if the block occupies multiple tiles) are enqueued for update.
 (``updateSingleTile()`` is applied per tile in the linked tiles as part of the ``getLinkedTiles()`` method).

-Later on, these tiles corresponding to buildings that are activated are updated, some being tiles that can leak, in which case the attempt to check for leaks will occur (in ``UpdateLeakableBlock``).
+Later on (omission of correspondence between many intermediate classes), these tiles corresponding to active buildings that are updated, the tiles of those buildings that can leak, result in the attempt to check for leaks that may have occurred/stopped (in ``UpdateLeakableBlock``).

 ## Update building
 ![seqUpdateBuilding.svg](assets/seqUpdateBuilding.svg)